-Prior to January 1, 2023, System institutions' allowance for credit losses on loans was based on probable and estimable losses inherent in their loan portfolios, as more fully discussed below.
+1Prior to January 1, 2023, System institutions' allowance for credit losses on loans was based on probable and estimable losses inherent in their loan portfolios, as more fully discussed below.

-The allowance for credit losses on loans as a percentage of total loans outstanding and as a percentage of certain other credit quality indicators is shown below:
+The allowance for credit losses on loans as a percentage of total loans outstanding and as a percentage of certain other credit quality indicators are shown below:

-December 31,

-2023 2022 2021 2020 2019

-Total loans 0.41% 0.42% 0.47% 0.57% 0.63%

-Nonperforming assets 90 90 103 95 77

-Nonaccrual loans 101 124 139 119 95

 ] December 31,

+2024 2023 2022 2021 2020

+Total loans 0.42% 0.41% 0.42% 0.47% 0.57%

+Nonperforming assets 52 90 90 103 95

+Nonaccrual loans 57 101 124 139 119

+1 December 31,

-2023 2022 2021 2020 2019
+2024 2023 2022 2021 2020

-Ratio of net loan charge-offs to average loans outstanding during the year ended 0.08% 0.01% 0.01% 0.03% 0.02%
+Ratio of net loan charge-offs as a percentage of average loans outstanding during the year ended.
+0.10% 0.08% 0.01% 0.01% 0.03%

-Prior to January 1, 2023, management of each System institution maintained the allowance for loan losses at a level considered adequate to provide for probable and estimable losses inherent in its loan portfolio.
-Managements' evaluations considered factors that include, but are not limited to, loan loss experience. portfolio quality, loan portfolio composition, collateral value, current agricultural production conditions and economic conditions.
+Prior to January 1, 2023, management of each System institution maintained the allowance for loan losses at a level considered adequate to provide for probable and estimable losses inherent in its loan Managements' evaluations considered portfolio. factors that include, but are not limited to, loan loss experience, portfolio quality, loan portfolio composition, collateral value, current agricultural production conditions and economic conditions.
 Additionally, borrower, industry, geographic and portfolio concentrations, along with modeling imprecision, were all considered in the determination of the allowance for loan losses.